3 Sources

 2

-Despite the cautious outlook, there are indicators of long-term stability in this revenue source.
-According to the International Monetary Fund, approximately 90% of domains are typically renewed after two years, providing a predictable baseline income for Anguilla
+While the current boom in .ai domains has been a boon for Anguilla, questions remain about the long-term sustainability of this revenue stream.
+However, there are reasons for optimism.
+According to the International Monetary Fund, approximately 90% of domains are typically renewed after two years, providing a predictable baseline of income

 2